dasensioco/edu-devcamp/HOL/HOL1/README.md

     ![image](./media/2018-07-17-12-54-00.jpg)

 1. Click `Advanced Search` to see created queries on your data.
 You can combine multiple criteria to filter your data.
+Click the headlines `Schools`, `Sections`, `Teachers`, `Students` to search in these categories.
+Note that the query options will vary depending on the category.

     ![image](./media/2018-07-17-13-16-00.jpg)